aws/aws-auto-scaling-custom-resource/README.md

 In this step, you create a sample scaling policy for your custom resource that specifies how the scalable target should be scaled when CloudWatch alarms are triggered.

-For example, for target tracking, you define a target-tracking scaling policy that meets your resource's requirements by using a custom metric.
+For example, for target tracking, you define a target tracking scaling policy that meets your resource's specific requirements by creating a custom metric.
 You can define a custom metric based on any metric that changes in proportion to scaling.

 Not all metrics work for target tracking.
 The metric must be a valid utilization metric, and it must describe how busy your custom resource is.
 The value of the metric must increase or decrease in inverse proportion to the number of capacity units.
 That is, the value of the metric should decrease when capacity increases.